LouisKamp/pythonsupport-page/README.md

 The steps can be outlined like this:

-1. Create a virtual environment (on a Linux box)
+1. Create a conda environment

-       python3 -m venv ps-page-env
-       source ps-page-env/bin/activate

-2. Install the requirements:

-       python3 -m pip install -r requirements.txt
-       # currently there is a blocking dependency on some of the
-       # packages listed in requirements.txt, however, since pip
-       # will allow updating a package that breaks compatibility, we
-       # can use this to our advantage.
-The documentation builds fine.
-       # Only some non-used features will not work.
-So we should be fine.
-       #    :fingers_crossed:
-       python3 -m pip install -U "sphinx>=7.2.5"
+       conda env create -f environment.yml
+       conda activate ps-page-env
+       npm install -g terminalizer

+2. Render gifs

+       make rendergifs

+   This will render the terminal gifs for the website.
+The sphinx build will not fail if these gifs do not exist - but it will create error messages.

 3. Build documentation